 Skadden is dedicated not only to promoting diversity within our own firm but also within the greater legal profession, beginning with the pipeline of students entering law school.

 1L Scholars Program.
 This distinctive paid internship begins with seven weeks at Skadden, followed by four weeks at a firm client.
-Currently, the 1L Scholars Program includes eight firm offices: Boston, Chicago, Houston, Los Angeles, New York, Palo Alto, Washington, D.C. and Wilmington.
-In addition to our Skadden 1L Scholars Program, we participate in the Sponsors for Educational Opportunity’s (SEO) Corporate Law Program in New York and Washington, D.C., a program that prepares high-achieving college graduates of color for legal careers.
+The program is currently available in all of our U.S. offices.
+In addition to our Skadden 1L Scholars Program, our New York, Washington, D.C. and Wilmington offices participate in the Sponsors for Educational Opportunity’s (SEO) Corporate Law Program that prepares high-achieving college graduates of color for legal careers.
+Our participation in SEO provides a pipeline of diverse talent into our summer and incoming associate classes throughout the firm.

-- Sponsors for Educational Opportunity’s (SEO) Corporate Law Program in New York and Washington, D.C., which prepares high-achieving college graduates of color for legal careers
+- Sponsors for Educational Opportunity’s (SEO) Corporate Law Program in New York, Washington, D.C. and Wilmington, which prepares high-achieving college graduates of color for legal careers

 - The American Bar Association’s Judicial Intern Opportunity Program for second-year law students in Houston, an internship program with state and federal judges for diverse and economically disadvantaged law students